DataDog/integrations-core/riakcs/README.md

 **riakcs.can_connect**:

-Returns CRITICAL if the Agent cannot connect to the RiakCS endpoint to collect metrics, otherwise OK.
+Returns `CRITICAL` if the Agent cannot connect to the RiakCS endpoint to collect metrics, otherwise `OK`.

 ## Troubleshooting